abdurraufraihan/blogapi/README.md

 # Blog API

 This is a simple blog api which is based on Django REST Framework.
-The three main resource of this API is Post, Category and Tag.
+The three main resource of this API is posts, categories and tags and one sub resource of posts is comments.
 For authenticating user i'm using the Django REST Framework token auth.
-The api endpoints and sample request, response are given below.
+Installation guide, api endpoints and sample request/response are given below.

+## For installing this Application please do this following steps
+`1.
+Create a virtual environment and activate the environment`<br />
+`2.
+Clone this repository: git clone https://github.com/abdurraufraihan/blogapi.git`<br />
+`3.
+Then go to blogapi/blog directory: cd blogapi/blog`<br />
+`4.
+Install dependency: pip install -r requirements.txt`<br />
+`5.
+Run the app: python3 manage.py runserver`<br />

-# Endpoints
+## Endpoints
 - api/v1/posts
 - api/v1/posts/:id
+- api/v1/posts/:id/comments
 - api/v1/categories
 - api/v1/categories/:id
 - api/v1/tags